harshita-d/CplusplusCoding/Easy/Merge_Strings_Alternately/Solution_2/README.md

 After the alternating characters are appended, two additional loops handle the remaining characters from `word1` and `word2`, if any.
 These loops ensure that any extra characters from either string are appended to the end of the merged string.

-## How to Use

-To use this solution, you can follow these steps:

-1. Make sure you have a C++ compiler installed on your system.
-2. Copy the provided code from the repository's main file.
-3. Create a new C++ source file in your development environment.
-4. Paste the code into the new file.
-5. Build and run the program to see the merged result of the input strings.

 ## Time Complexity

-The time complexity of this solution is O(max(N, M)), where N is the length of `word1` and M is the length of `word2`.
+The time complexity of this solution is **O(max(N, M))**, where N is the length of `word1` and M is the length of `word2`.
 This is because the code iterates through the characters of both input strings once.

 ## Space Complexity